godfather-ace/EXL_AgenticAI_Architect_3rdNov-14thOct_2025/AI_Development_Setup_Guide_Visual.md

 # 🌐 **AI Development Environment Setup & Agentic Frameworks Guide**

 Welcome to the **AI Development Setup Guide** 🎓
-Designed for students, researchers, and developers venturing into **LLM-based and agentic systems**, this guide will help you go from **setup ➜ structure ➜ frameworks ➜ deployment**.
+Designed for researchers, and developers venturing into **LLM-based and agentic systems**, this guide will help you go from **setup ➜ structure ➜ frameworks ➜ deployment**.

 > 🧠 *“A well-prepared environment is the foundation of every successful AI experiment.”*